NEW LIEBESLIEDER WALTZES FOR VOCAL QUARTET AND PIANO

 0:19 [m.
 9]--Part 2

-out in long notes to twice the length of its counterpart in stanza
+notes to twice the length of its counterpart in stanza 1.

-1. The accented diminished seventh again begins the phrase,
+The accented diminished seventh again begins the phrase, and the

-line.
-The second line is similar to the second and fourth
+vocal line.
+The second line is similar to the second and

-in the first part, with the “hemiola” cross-rhythms , the doubling
+fourth lines in the first part, with the “hemiola” cross-rhythms ,

-the pair of sharp, strong chords at the
+the doubling of the voice in the primo, and the pair of sharp, strong chords at

 0:25 [m.
 15]--Lines 3 and

-accented diminished seventh.
-The sinuous longer notes in the
+seventh.
+The sinuous longer notes in the third line move

-third line move generally up instead of down, as they had in the
+generally up instead of down, as they had in the first.
+The

-cadence in the home key of G major (for the first time since line
+home key of G major (for the first time since line 2 of the first

 0:31 [m.
 9]--Part 2